Leveraging trade to transform agriculture and food systems

 Next steps

-The research project is currently underway and expected to be completed by September 2026.
+The research project is expected to be completed by October 2026.